h-REA/hREA/README.md

 ## About

-[hREA](https://hrea.io) is a suite of functionally independent building blocks affording most functionality commonly used in supply chain systems, project management software, logistics management and enterprise resource planning; as well as post-capitalist economic paradigms such as gift and contributory economies.
+[hREA](https://hrea.io) is a suite of building blocks affording most functionality commonly used in supply chain systems, project management software, logistics management and enterprise resource planning; as well as post-capitalist economic paradigms such as gift and contributory economies.

-Using [holochain](https://holochain.org) for data storage, data integrity, networking, and runtime, hREA comes with an [adapter library for GraphQL in Javascript](https://www.npmjs.com/package/@vf-ui/graphql-client-holochain), which is the main way to interface with the hREA suite.
+Using [holochain](https://holochain.org) for data storage, data integrity, networking, and runtime, hREA comes with an [adapter library for GraphQL in Javascript](https://www.npmjs.com/package/@valueflows/vf-graphql-holochain), which is the main way to interface with the hREA suite.

-Releases of the Javascript GraphQL libraries happen through npm: [main](https://www.npmjs.com/package/@vf-ui/graphql-client-holochain) and [more customizable](https://www.npmjs.com/package/@valueflows/vf-graphql-holochain)

 Releases of the Holochain "hApp"s are here on Github, and can be found in the [releases page](https://github.com/h-REA/hREA/releases) (the ones that are prefixed `happ-`).

 What do we mean by "most functionality"?-

-- **people & groups**: use the *agent* kit to keep track of people and groups and build trust in the network
+- **people & groups**: keep track of people and groups and build trust in the network
-- **scheduled deliverables**: use the *plan* kit to create a schedule of related operational processes with defined deliverables
+- **scheduled deliverables**: create a schedule of related operational processes with defined deliverables
-- **agreements and contracts**: use the *agreement* kit when handling market exchanges (e.g. purchases) or other contracts and mutual obligations
+- **agreements and contracts**: handle market exchanges (e.g. purchases) or other contracts and mutual obligations
-- **event ledger**: use the *observation* kit to track the observed movements of resources, currencies and skills in any coordination space
+- **event ledger**: track the observed movements of resources, currencies and skills in any coordination space
-- **coordination functions**: use the *planning* kit to decide on future plans, manage agreements or coordinate actions with other participants
+- **coordination functions**: decide on future plans, manage agreements or coordinate actions with other participants
-- **needs matching**: use the *proposal* kit to group matched outcomes in order to describe bilateral and multilateral trade requests
+- **needs matching**: group matched outcomes in order to describe bilateral and multilateral trade requests

-All 6 of these come with the pre-packaged "full suite" that is the default configuration that is shipped.
+- **knowledge sharing**: share structured production knowledge and easily repeat well-understood processes

 These other capabilites are some of what's on the roadmap:
 - **group management**: manage groups of collaborators and permission access between groups, sub-projects and across organisations
-- **knowledge sharing**: use the *recipe* module to share structured production knowledge and easily repeat well-understood processes

 A key aspect to note about these modules is that *they require no technical knowledge to remix or re-architect into different social organising patterns*.
 Different arrangements of network components can be used to address different use-cases in novel ways.